How to Find Cheap Flights in 2026

 Flexibility is the single biggest lever on price.
 If you can move your trip by a few days, you unlock the dips that rigid travelers never see.

 Use a “whole month” or flexible-date view whenever your search tool offers one, and let the cheapest days surface on their own.
 Even shifting departure by 48 hours can halve the fare in shoulder season.
+I booked the birthday a day early and flew home before the crowd, and the calendar showed me exactly which days to pick.
+The next lever is the one hiding in plain sight on the map.

 4. Check Nearby and Alternate Airports